Analyzing the Price-to-Earnings Ratio of T-Mobile US Inc (TMUS) - News Heater

 TMUS) stock’s latest price update

-The stock of T-Mobile US Inc (NASDAQ: TMUS) has increased by 1.11 when compared to last closing price of 141.67.Despite this, the company has seen a gain of 2.21% in its stock price over the last five trading days.
-The Motley Fool reported 2023-10-15 that A new 52-week low for Verizon stock means a new record high dividend yield.
-While its dividend might be safe, another telecom stock could be a better choice.
+T-Mobile US Inc (NASDAQ: TMUS)’s stock price has dropped by -0.62 in relation to previous closing price of 137.84.
+Nevertheless, the company has seen a loss of -3.30% in its stock price over the last five trading days.
+InvestorPlace reported 2023-10-21 that At 93, Warren Buffett is now worth $116.2 billion.
+That’s because he’s been very careful with what he invests in.

 TMUS’s Market Performance

-TMUS’s stock has risen by 2.21% in the past week, with a monthly rise of 0.92% and a quarterly rise of 3.46%.
-The volatility ratio for the week is 1.68% while the volatility levels for the last 30 days are 1.53% for T-Mobile US Inc. The simple moving average for the past 20 days is 2.19% for TMUS’s stock, with a 1.49% simple moving average for the past 200 days.
+TMUS’s stock has fallen by -3.30% in the past week, with a monthly drop of -2.14% and a quarterly drop of -3.10%.
+The volatility ratio for the week is 1.68% while the volatility levels for the last 30 days are 1.54% for T-Mobile US Inc The simple moving average for the past 20 days is -2.20% for TMUS’s stock, with a -2.96% simple moving average for the past 200 days.

 Analysts’ Opinion of TMUS